-It’s hard to argue that Daniel Levy and ENIC haven’t vastly improved the state of Tottenham Hotspur over their 20 year tenure.
+It’s hard to argue against the fact that ENIC & Daniel Levy have vastly improved the state of Tottenham Hotspur over their 20 year tenure.
 While developing world-class training facilities and the iconic 62,000-seater Tottenham Hotspur Stadium, they’ve transformed the club into a financially stable and globally-recognised brand in the world of football.
 It’s a far cry from the shambolic outfit ENIC took over in 2001.

 But while everything off the pitch has grown drastically, Tottenham’s progression under ENIC has been marked with just one League Cup win over two decades.
 And silverware is, unfortunately for Levy, the only measuring stick that fans will use to judge his performance as chairman.

 With the appointment of Antonio Conte as manager, Spurs fans have a renewed sense of optimism.
 But calls for #ENICOUT have been gaining momentum year on year.
 So what’s gone wrong for Daniel Levy at Tottenham Hotspur?
 Does ENIC deserve the criticism they receive?

 In this article I take off my Spurs Goggles and explore the successes and failures of ENIC, and what the future is likely to hold for the Tottenham hierarchy and fans of the club.

 2001 ENIC Takeover

 It’s important to remember that ENIC took over Tottenham Hostpur in 2001 at a point where the club was in turmoil.
 It had just survived a financial crisis, the football was dire, and the club had fallen far behind an exciting and successful stint during the 80’s where Spurs lifted two FA cups, a league cup, and the UEFA cup.

 As late 80’s baby, I didn’t witness those good old days.
 But I very clearly remember Spurs during the 90’s and I’ll tell you now: things were a lot worse before Levy arrived.